Definition of rickettsia

 New Latin, genus name, from Howard T. Ricketts †1910 American pathologist

-capitalized : the type genus of the family Rickettsiaceae comprising rod-shaped, coccoid, or diplococcus-shaped often pleomorphic bacteria that live intracellularly in biting arthropods (as lice or ticks) and cause a number of serious diseases (as Rocky Mountain spotted fever and typhus)
+1 capitalized : a genus of rod-shaped, coccoid, or diplococcus-shaped often pleomorphic bacteria (family Rickettsiaceae) that are transmitted by biting arthropods (as lice or ticks) and cause a number of serious diseases (as Rocky Mountain spotted fever and typhus)

 Learn More about rickettsia

 What made you want to look up rickettsia?
 Please tell us where you read or heard it (including the quote, if possible).